Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Channel Model

-Two main concerns in OWC systems is the {peak intensity and the average intensity} of the channel input due to the limited dynamic range of LED devices and the requirement of dimming control.
-Analogous to~\cite{chen2021MISO}, in this paper the channel input $\vect{X}$ is subject to either of the following two types of per-antenna intensity constraints.

-\begin{enumerate} \item Equal-cost constraints: the channel input is subject to per-antenna peak-intensity constraints and average-intensity equality constraints,\footnote{Since the only assumption on channel gains is non-negativity, we can normalize all maximum allowed peak intensities to unit in both types of intensity constraints by scaling. } i.e.,

-where the constant $\alpha_k\in \left[0,1\right]$ denotes the ratio of the average intensity to the maximum allowed peak intensity {for} the $k$-th transmitter. \item Bounded-cost constraints: the channel input is subject to per-antenna peak-intensity constraints and average-intensity inequality constraints, i.e.,
+say, \textit{equal-cost constraints} as discussed in \cite{chen2022MISO}, where the constant $\alpha_k\in \left[0,1\right]$ denotes the ratio of the average intensity to the maximum allowed peak intensity for the $k$-th transmitter.
+In the remainder of the paper, we refer to the MIMO OIC \eqref{eqn:model1} under the per-antenna constraints \eqref{eqn:ecc} as \textit{the MIMO EC-OIC} for simplicity.

-where the constant $\alpha_k\in\left[0,1\right]$ is the ratio of the maximum allowed average intensity to the maximum allowed peak intensity {for} the $k$-th transmitter. \end{enumerate}

-Let ${\bm{\alpha}} =\trans{ \left(\alpha_1,\alpha_2,\ldots,\alpha_{\nt}\right)}$.
-Without loss of generality, we assume the entries of ${\bm{\alpha}}$ are ordered as $\alpha_1\ge \alpha_2 \ge \cdots \ge \alpha_{\nt}$.
-We further assume perfect channel state information is available {at both the transmitter side and the receiver side.} For brevity of expression, we call the channel~\eqref{eqn:model1} under the constraints~(\ref{eqn:ecc}) as the MIMO equal-cost constrained OIC (EC-OIC), and under the constraints~(\ref{eqn:bcc}) as the MIMO bounded-cost constrained OIC (BC-OIC).